CodeXAB/CEW-OEL/README.md

 <br>
 #How to use this project?
 <br>
-To run the program, you need to compile all C files and run the main.sh file on the Linux terminal.
+To run the program, you need to run the main.sh file on the Linux terminal.
 <br>
 #Jansson Library
 <br>